Usage and Billing

 Sample and Data Storage policies

 Cryo-EM facility is a shared space open to all of Caltech researchers.
 Each user must return shared resources to their designated location as soon as possible.
 We can provide a short term space in the 4°C and -80°C fridge and freezers, as well as cryo specimen dewars.
-Space in dewars is allocated on per-lab bases.
-It is up to the lab to keep their tubes clean and share space amicably between members.
+Each users trained in freezing will be allocated a single puck (12 grid boxes) for sample storage.
 Shared spaces will be regularly cleaned out and it is user’s responsibility to adequately label and store samples and reagents in order to prevent any accidental discharge of the material during cleaning.

 Please provide the following statement in any publications that used center resources: